LeCyberDucky/Project-ideas/README.md

     - Image manipulation, low-poly generation, shape detection...
   - Program to remove background from image (using deep learning or something?)
   - Fast ellipsis detection
+  - Library called "Klex" containing the tools and algorithms for all my visual projects
+  - - Image processing pipeline

 ---
 ## Mobile